 Distribution in the modern channel

 Although competition is local, decisions taken at the regional level affect the dynamics of competition.
-It is at the regional level that retail chains make the decision to establish their distribution networks, which in turn makes it possible to form networks of stores to expand into the local markets of that region.
+It is at the regional level that retail chains decide to establish their distribution networks, which in turn makes it possible to form networks of stores to expand into the local markets of that region.

 As they grow, retail chains acquire cost advantages, which can become an obstacle to the entry or expansion of their competitors by limiting the profitability of the potential entrant.
 One of the most important cost advantages is that which arises as a result of establishing an efficient logistical supply network.
 Large retailers have transformed their logistics chains through technological innovation, organizational improvement, infrastructure building, and partial elimination of intermediaries.